Jo Hamilton (musician): Fractals

 In 2014, Hamilton announced work was under way on her 2nd album, to be called 'Fractals'.
-Some of the new material was previewed at Fractal Sparks at Durham Cathedral.
+Some of the material was previewed at Fractal Sparks at Durham Cathedral.

 Live work

 The first launch concert for Gown was held on 20 April 2009 at the Glee Club, Birmingham, to mark the early fulfilment of pre-orders of Gown to her fanbase.
 A London launch was held in September 2009 at The Tabernacle in Notting Hill.
 In December 2009 Hamilton appeared at the Union Chapel, London, and then supported Scott Matthews at Birmingham Town Hall.
 In January 2010 she performed an internet-only concert for fans followed in April 2010 by an intimate concert at the Slaughtered Lamb, London, which received a 4 star review from the Guardian's Caroline Sullivan, who called her 'a find'.

-In 2011 Hamilton played on the main stage at TEDGlobal as well as several festivals and smaller solo shows.
+In 2011, Hamilton played on the main stage at TEDGlobal as well as several festivals and smaller solo shows.

-In 2012 following a significant uplift in her social media following, Hamilton launched a headlining tour entitled 'Always Heading West' with her band.
+In 2012, following a significant uplift in her social media following, Hamilton launched a headlining tour entitled 'Always Heading West' with her band.
 The tour took in Singapore, Kuala Lumpur, London and Falmouth in the UK and Milan and Rome in Italy.

-In 2014 Hamilton took over Durham Cathedral to create "Fractal Sparks", a one-off son et lumiere previewing some new work to appear on forthcoming 2nd album 'Fractals'.
+In 2014, Hamilton took over Durham Cathedral to create "Fractal Sparks", a one-off son et lumiere previewing some new work to appear on forthcoming 2nd album 'Fractals'.
 The show featured brass from The Band of the Royal Corps of Signals and 28 metre high projections of fire, waves and other natural phenomena.
 This was followed by theatre shows in London, Lincoln and a small tour of Canada.